PoliWood: Debuts and receptions

-PoliWood had its premiere at Tribeca Film y 1, 2009 and continued screening through various film festivals including the 2009 Maryland film festival, Austin Film Festival, Denver Starz Film Festival and the 2010 Sedona Film Festival and Artivist Film Festival.
-It also got a special screening at Paley Center for Media in New York on October 29, 2009.
-The event was attended by Poliwood director and producers.
+PoliWood had its premiere at the Tribeca Film Festival on May 1, 2009 and continued screening through various film festivals including the 2009 Maryland Film Festival, Austin Film Festival, Denver Starz Film Festival, the 2010 Sedona Film Festival and Artivist Film Festival.
+It also got a special screening at the Paley Center for Media in New York on October 29, 2009.
+The event was attended by director Barry Levinson and producers.
 It had its TV premiere November 2, 2009 on Showtime.